HTTPArchive/almanac.httparchive.org/src/content/en/2020/page-weight.md

 ## Conclusion

 It's of no surprise that web pages have generally kept growing.
 We have been feeding more resources down the wire to create richer experiences, more engaging interactivity, more stunning visuals through more powerful imagery.
 We have created these applications at the cost of data overages and user experiences.
 But as we move forward and keep pushing the web to places we had never anticipated, we are also making additional advances in engineering, as mentioned earlier.
-We may begin to see a drop in page weight as early as next year, as modern raster image formats see more adoption, we start to manage javascript more efficiently, and deliver the data down the wire with the discipline that users demand.
+We may begin to see a drop in page weight as early as next year, as modern raster image formats see more adoption, we start to manage JavaScript more efficiently, and deliver the data down the wire with the discipline that users demand.